Jamison Battle: High school career

 Battle played basketball for DeLaSalle High School in Minneapolis, Minnesota, where he was teammates with Tyrell Terry.
 As a senior, he averaged 21.2 points and nine rebounds per game, helping his team win the Class 3A state title.

 College career

 As a freshman at George Washington, Battle averaged 11.8 points and 5.2 rebounds per game, and was named to the Atlantic 10 All-Rookie Team.
 He set a program single-season record with 89 three-pointers, which also led the conference.
 On January 3, 2021, Battle posted a career-high 29 points and seven rebounds in a 75–73 win against Duquesne.
 As a sophomore, he averaged 17.3 points and 5.2 rebounds per game, earning Third Team All-Atlantic 10 honors.
 For his junior season, Battle transferred to Minnesota to play under first-year head coach Ben Johnson.
 He was named Honorable Mention All-Big Ten.
+Battle averaged 17.5 points and 6.3 rebounds per game as a junior.
+As a senior, he averaged 12.4 points per game.
+Battle transferred to Ohio State for his final collegiate season.

+Battle passed the 2,000 career point mark in his final game, a loss to Georgia in the 2024 National Invitation Tournament.

+Professional career

+Toronto Raptors/Raptors 905 (2024–present)

+After going undrafted in the 2024 NBA draft, Battle signed with the Toronto Raptors on July 16, 2024, and on October 19 Toronto converted his deal into a two-way contract.
+On November 27, Battle scored a career-high 24 points on 9-of-11 shooting, including 6-of-8 three-pointers, in a 119-93 road win against the New Orleans Pelicans.
+Battle's contract was converted into a standard, three-year contract on February 7, 2025.